 The import of reputation is only amplified when one considers professional reputation.
 In Hill, this Court remarked specifically on the “particular significance reputation has for a lawyer”, noting that it is the “cornerstone of a lawyer’s professional life”.
 As I mentioned earlier in these reasons, I see no principled reason to draw a distinction between lawyers and other professionals, such as doctors, when it comes to the protection of reputation.
 Both the legal profession and medical profession are comprised of professionals who rely on their individual expertise to succeed within their respective professions.
 This was expressly contemplated in Botiuk, where this Court wrote that “[i]t should be recognized that these observations [regarding the legal profession] will be equally applicable to other professions and callings”.

 A person who publicly responds to a defamatory attack is, generally, protected when doing so as the circumstances qualify as an occasion of qualified privilege.
 In such circumstances, the principle of qualified privilege that applies does so to provide a protection from civil liability if, within the response to the attack, subject to conditions, the victim defames the attacker.
 The legal principles explaining the right of a defamation attack victim to respond were expressed in Whitehead v.
 Sarachman, 2012 ONSC 6641 as well as Nixon v.
 O'Callaghan, 1926 CanLII 421.
-Additionally, as explained within the Nixon and O'Malley cases, among others, a conditional qualified privilege to protect the victim exists.
-Other cases making the same or similar point include Falk v.
-Smith et al., 1940 CanLII 96, RTC Engineering Consultants Ltd. v.
-Ontario, 2002 CanLII 14179, and Weisleder v.
+Furthermore, as stated in Nixon as well as O'Malley, a limited qualified privilege also attaches to the response.
+Many cases confirm that the principle is longstanding and maintained whereas such was stated more than eighty (80) years ago in Falk v.
+Smith et al., 1940 CanLII 96, twenty (20) years ago in RTC Engineering Consultants Ltd. v.
+Ontario, 2002 CanLII 14179, and recently in Weisleder v.
 OSSTF, 2019 ONSC 5830.
-Specifically in such cases it was said:
+Within such cases it was stated: